nathimel/nathimel.github.io/_pages/about.md

 I earned an M.S. in computational linguistics at the University of Washington, working with [Shane Steinert-Threlkeld](https://www.shane.st/) at the [CLMBR](https://clmbr.shane.st/) lab.
 Before that I earned a B.A. in philosophy at UC San Diego.

 I'm interested in understanding efficient communication and information processing in humans and machines.
-In particular, my aim is to draw on frameworks from linguistics, machine learning and social epistemology to
+In particular, my aim is to draw on frameworks from linguistics, machine learning and philosophy to

 * address scientific questions about language and cognition
 * make progress towards safe artificial intelligence
-* assist knowledge workers (e.g., journalists, teachers, scholars) navigating their research landscape
+* assist knowledge workers (e.g., journalists, teachers, scholars)

 Some of the questions I’m interested in include: